-The average Windows 10 user may be faced with an error saying “Something went wrong.
-Please try again later” when they try to create a new user account on their Windows 10 computer from the Control Panel.
-This is especially the case with Windows 10 users who have recently upgraded from a previous version of Windows.
-The thing is, whenever a Windows 10 user creates a new user account, the OS tries to connect to Microsoft servers as users can only create new user accounts with Microsoft IDs on Windows 10 by default.
+The average Windows 10 user may encounter an error message stating, “Something went wrong.
+Please try again later,” when trying to create a new user account on their Windows 10 computer from the Control Panel.
+This tends to be particularly true for Windows 10 users who have recently upgraded from a previous version of Windows.
+The issue arises because, whenever a Windows 10 user creates a new account, the OS attempts to connect to Microsoft servers.
+By default, users can only create new accounts with Microsoft IDs on Windows 10.

-The “Something went wrong” error shows up when Windows 10’s attempts to communicate with Microsoft servers fail, and the following are some of the most effective methods that can be used to resolve this issue:
+The ‘Something went wrong’ error appears when Windows 10 fails to communicate with Microsoft servers.
+The following are some of the most effective methods that can be used to resolve this issue.

 Set the date, time and time zone on your computer

 Windows 10 may be having trouble communicating with Microsoft servers because the time, data and/or time zone on your computer is not right.
 If that is the case, simply setting the right time, date and time zone on your computer should fix the problem.

 Allow your computer to use SSL and TLS

 In many cases, allowing their computer to use SSL and TSL protocols enabled their operating system to connect to the internet, or, more specifically, to the Microsoft servers.
 Consequently, this resolved the “Something went wrong” error for many Windows 10 users.

 Open the Control Panel.
 Navigate to Internet Options.
 Then click on it and head over to the Advanced section.
 Scroll to the very bottom of the checklist.
 Check the boxes beside ‘Use SSL 2.0’, ‘Use SSL 3.0’, ‘Use TSL 1.0’, ‘Use TSL 1.1’ and ‘Use TSL 1.2‘”.